Jazan Province: Humidity

-The humidity level is 50% in the area west of the Jazan Valley Dam and decreases as we head east.
+The humidity level is 50% in the area west of the Jazan Valley Dam and decreases to the east of it.

 Precipitation

-The precipitation occurs during the late summer and early fall months and is characterized by irregular patterns.
-In some years, there are heavy rainfall events that support agricultural activities, and the dam captures a significant portion of these precipitation levels.
-Conversely, in other years, there are minimal rainfall events that are insufficient for agricultural production.
+Precipitation occurs during the late summer and early fall months and is characterized by its irregular patterns.
+In some years, there are heavy rainfall events, which support agricultural activities, and the dam captures a significant portion of that precipitation.
+Conversely, in other years, there are minimal rainfall events, which prove insufficient for agricultural production.

 Economy

-Jazan’s attractiveness for business investment is helped by its location on the Red Sea close to the Horn of Africa and the Yemeni border, which generates various export and commerce opportunities for all industrial, agricultural, and fish producers in the region.
+Jazan’s attractiveness for business investment is helped by its location on the Red Sea, close to the Horn of Africa and the Yemeni border, which generates various export and commerce opportunities for all industrial, agricultural and fishery producers in the region.

-In April 2023, Crown Prince Mohammed bin Salman announced the establishment of 4 new special economic zone (SEZ), one of which is located in Jazan.
-It covers a total are of 24.6 sqkm and aims to open up opportunities for international investors.
+In April 2023, Crown Prince Mohammed bin Salman announced the establishment of 4 new special economic zones (SEZ), one of which is located in Jazan.
+It covers a total area of 24.6 sq km and aims to open up opportunities for international investors.
 The SEZ aims to attract $2.93 billion in foreign investments by 2040.

 Fishing

-The coastline of Jazan is approximately 330km long.
-Jazan yields 6,394 tons of fish and shellfish each year.
-According to a report issued by the Jazan Chamber of Commerce, the annual yield includes 1,753 tons of narrow-barred Spanish mackerel, 1,261 tons of Lethrinidae, 87 tons of shellfish, 794 tons of bagrus, 740 tons of barracudas, 444 tons of sharks and rays, 469 tons of groupers, 442 tons of mixed fish, and 428 tons of tuna.
-This amounts for more than 20% of Saudi Arabia's fish production.
+The coastline of Jazan is approximately 330 km long.
+The province yields 6,394 tons of fish and shellfish annually.
+According to a report by the Jazan Chamber of Commerce, this annual yield includes 1,753 tons of narrow-barred Spanish mackerel, 1,261 tons of Lethrinidae, 87 tons of shellfish, 794 tons of bagrus, 740 tons of barracudas, 444 tons of sharks and rays, 469 tons of groupers, 442 tons of mixed fish, and 428 tons of tuna.
+This amounts for more than 20% of Saudi Arabia's fisheries production.

 Agriculture

 Jazan is considered one of the most important and fertile agricultural regions of Saudi Arabia.
-The region produces more than 30 types of fruits, including mangoes, guavas, papayas, and more.
+The region produces more than 30 types of fruit, including mangoes, guavas and papayas.
 Other agricultural varieties include coffee and wheat.

 In May 2022, the Saudi Public Investment Fund (PIF) launched the Saudi Coffee Company, which aims to make Saudi coffee a global product.
-The PIF is expected to invest more than $319 million over the next 10 years in the national coffee industry, to help boost annual production from 300 tons to 2,500 tons.
+The PIF is expected to invest more than $319 million in the national coffee industry by 2032, to help boost annual production from 300 tons to 2,500 tons.

 According to the Ministry of Environment, Water, and Agriculture, Jazan’s livestock population exceeds 3.977 million, including more than 1.72 million sheep, 2.1 million goats, about 95,400 cattle and 57,400 camels.

-Metal Conversion Industries
+Metal conversion industries

 The geographical location of the Jazan region is pivotal to the development of mining-related manufacturing industries.
 The Arabian-Nubian Shield and its proximity to the mineral-rich African continent constitute a competitive advantage and an important source of raw materials.